-3. Turn the key to 3 (RUN) without turning the key to 4 (START).
+3. Turn the key to 3 (on) without turning the key to 4 (start).

 Some warning lights will briefly illuminate.
 See Warning lights and chimes in the Instrument Cluster chapter for more information regarding the warning lights.

 Starting the engine